The Top 3 Communication Issues in the Workplace

 - Start a Virtual Suggestion Box.
 One of the easiest things you can do is create an open forum where employees can submit their suggestions to you.
 This takes next to no effort to set up.
 Even if you don’t get a lot of employees submitting their ideas and thoughts, it is a good step in the right direction for showing employees that you are listening and do care.

-Issue 3: Not Using the Right Communication Channels (or not having access in the first place)
+Workplace Communication Issue 3: We’re Not Using the Right Channels

 The final big communication issue in the workplace is reliance on outdated tools and channels.
 We do this for a variety of reasons: